mattfoster/hackerific.net/content/post/2016-01-24-Simple-Weather-Graphs.md

 * The absolute pressure (not calibrated)

-It can also measure wind speed and direction and rainfall rate, but I've not found these measurements to be any good.
+It can also measure wind speed and direction and rainfall rate, but I've not yet got around to using these -- I totally should.

 ## The software

-I opted to start with displaying only temperature data, because I'm lazy, and decided to use [d3](http://d3js.org/) because it's flexible and fun, while being a bit of a mind bender to learn.
+I opted to start with displaying only temperature data, because I'm lazy, and decided to use [d3](http://d3js.org/) because it's flexible and fun, despite a steep learning curve.

 The guts of my graphs live in two files: [weather.js](https://graphs.hackerific.net/weather.js) and [timeseries_line](https://graphs.hackerific.net/timeseries_line.js).